sethen/rocket-science/README.md

 * Breadth-First Search (BFS) in graphs
 * Message Queuing systems in distributed applications
 * Queues are typically implemented using arrays or linked lists and are fundamental in managing tasks that need to be processed in order

+# Stack
+You can find the implementation of a Stack at [./src/data-structures/Stack/index.ts](./src/data-structures/Stack/index.ts)

+A stack is a linear data structure that follows the Last In, First Out (LIFO) principle, meaning the last element added to the stack will be the first one removed.
+It is similar to a stack of plates, where the plate placed on top is the first to be taken off.

+## Key Operations
+* **Push**: Add an element to the top of the stack
+* **Pop**: Remove and return the top element
+* **Peek**: Retrieve the top element without removing it
+* **IsEmpty**: Check if the stack is empty

+## Use Cases
+* Function call stack in programming
+* Expression evaluation (e.g., parsing parentheses)
+* Backtracking algorithms like Depth-First Search (DFS)
+* Stacks can be implemented using arrays or linked lists and are crucial for scenarios where you need to manage data in reverse order

+# Singly Linked List
+You can find the implementation of a Singly Linked List at [./src/data-structures/SinglyLinkedList/index.ts](./src/data-structures/SinglyLinkedList/index.ts)

+A Singly Linked List is a linear data structure made up of nodes, where each node contains two elements:
+* **Data**: The value or content of the node
+* **Pointer/Reference**: A link to the next node in the sequence

+Unlike arrays, linked lists do not store elements in contiguous memory locations.
+Instead, each element (node) points to the next location in memory.

+## Key Operations
+* **Insert**: Add a node to the list
+* **Delete**: Remove a node from the list
+* **Search**: Find a node based on its value

+## Use Cases:
+* Efficient insertions and deletions at any position
+* Dynamic memory allocation where size can grow or shrink as needed